Effective and Efficient Dropout for Deep Convolutional Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we examine the four structural levels of dropout training mechanisms in a unified convolutional transformation framework, including drop-neuron, drop-channel, drop-path and drop-layer.
-We attribute the failure of standard dropout to the incorrect placement within the convolutional layer, which causes great training instability.
-Through detailed discussion and analysis, we propose general convolutional building blocks supporting different structural levels of dropouts which are better in line with the convolutional transformation.
+In this paper, we formulated and examined the three structural levels of dropout training with a unified convolutional transformation framework, including \dropneuron, \dropchannel \droppath.
+We attribute the failure of standard dropout to the incorrect placement in the convolutional building block, which incurs great training instability.
+Through detailed discussion and analysis, we propose general convolutional building blocks supporting different structural levels of dropouts and a more effective variant \dropout, which are better in line with the convolutional transformation for CNNs and incurs negligible additional training costs.

-Extensive analysis and experiments demonstrate that firstly, all four levels of dropouts are effective in improving the performance of deep convolutional neural networks by a significant margin.
-Secondly, the applicability of them varies.
-Specifically, drop-neuron and drop-channel are widely applicable to existing CNNs while drop-path and drop-layer are highly dependent on the network architecture.
-Moreover, drop-neuron and drop-channel can be applied in combination with higher levels of dropouts, which can further stabilize the training process.
-Thirdly, in terms of effectiveness, drop-channel stands out from all other levels of dropouts.
-This results from the nature of the convolutional operation in CNNs, where the channel instead of other structural levels is the most fundamental transformation component.
-Therefore, drop-channel can harness the benefits of regularization and also model ensemble to the largest extent.
-On the other hand though, drop-neuron outperforms drop-channel in the network trained without data augmentation, as is shown in Section~\ref{data_augmentation}.
+Extensive analysis and experiments have shown that firstly, all these dropout variants are effective in improving the performance of convolutional neural networks by a noticeable margin.
+Further, among these dropout methods, \dropneuron and \dropchannel are widely applicable to existing CNNs, while \droppath and particularly \droplayer are highly dependent on the CNN architecture.
+In terms of effectiveness, \dropchannel generally outperforms other dropout variants.
+This is largely due to the characteristic of the convolution transformation of CNNs, where the channel instead of other structural components is the most fundamental units participating in the operation.
+Therefore, \dropchannel can better harness the benefits of both regularization and model ensemble.
+We further note that \dropchannel could be more effective with Group Normalization.
+Further, \dropneuron and \dropchannel can be integrated with higher levels of dropout variants, e.g., \droppath, which can further stabilize the training process.
+On the other hand, \dropneuron outperforms \dropchannel in the network trained without data augmentation.

-With our proposed convolutional building blocks specially designed for dropout training mechanisms, we achieve significant improvement over state-of-the-art CNNs on CIFAR-10/100, SVHN and ImageNet datasets.
-Given the generality and flexibility, these dropout training mechanisms would be useful for improving the performance for a wide range of deep CNNs.
+With the proposed building blocks designed for dropout training mechanisms, we can achieve noticeable improvement over state-of-the-art CNNs on CIFAR-10/100, SVHN and ImageNet datasets.
+Given the generality and flexibility, these dropout training mechanisms would be useful for improving the training of a wide range of deep CNNs.